Learn how to successfully configure Cloud Analytics with Kafka® via the OVHcloud Control Panel.

 Step 6: Review and confirm

-In a matter of minutes, your new Apache Kafka service will be deployed.
+In a matter of minutes, your new Apache Kafka® service will be deployed.
 Messages in the OVHcloud Control Panel will inform you when the streaming tool is ready to use.

-Configure the Apache Kafka service
+Configure the Apache Kafka® service

-tab should inform you to create users and authorized IPs.
+The General information tab should inform you to create users and authorized IPs.

 Step 1 (mandatory): Set up a user

-tab.
+Switch to the Users tab.
 An admin user is preconfigured during the service installation.
-You can add more users by clicking the Add User
+You can add more users by clicking the Add User button.

-Enter a username, then click Create User
+Enter a username, then click Create User.

 Once the user is created, the password is generated.
 Please keep it secure as it will not be shown again.

-Passwords can be reset for the admin user or changed afterward for other users in the Users
+Passwords can be reset for the admin user or changed afterward for other users in the Users tab.

 Step 2 (mandatory): Configure authorized IPs

-tab.
-At least one IP address must be authorized here before you can connect to your database.
-It can be your laptop IP for example.
+Switch to the Authorized IPs tab.
+At least one IP address must be authorized here before you can connect to your service.
+It can be your laptop IP, for example.

-opens a new window in which you can add single IP addresses or blocks to allow access to the database.
+Clicking on + Add an IP address or IP block (CIDR) opens a new window in which you can add single IP addresses or blocks to allow access to the service.

-You can edit and remove database access via the more options ...
+You can edit and remove service access via the more options ... button in the IP table.

 If you don't know how to get your IP, please visit a website like www.WhatismyIP.com.
 Copy the IP address shown on this website and keep it for later.